sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language-cli.md

 #### SPARQL Generate Executable JAR Arguments

 * `-h` or `--help` to view options available
-* `-m` or `--message` to pass the URI of the message
 * `-qf` or `--queryfile` for the local path of the file containing a query
 * `-qs` or `--querystring` for passing a SPARQL Query string directly
 * `-f` or `--outputformat` to set the RDF output format, possible options are TTL for Turtle, NTRIPLES for NTRIPLES, RDFXML for RDF/XML, N3 for N3, JSONLD for JSON-LD, TRIG for TRIG
-* `-c` for setting up a mapping from remote IRI to locate files of the form `IRI=/path/to/file1;IRI=/path/to/file2`
+* `-c` for setting up a mapping from remote IRI to locate files of the form `http://ex.org/file1=path/to/file1;http://ex.org/file2=path/to/file2;`

 #### SPARQL Generate Executable JAR Examples

 * Executing a query found in file query.rqg

-`java -jar sparql-generate-jena.jar -qf /path/to/query.rqg `
+`java -jar sparql-generate-jena.jar -qf path/to/query.rqg `

 * Executing a query found in file query.rqg where query contains the URI http://example.org/countries.json of a remote file countries.json which can also be found locally.

-`java -jar sparql-generate-jena.jar -qf /path/to/query.rqg -c http://example.org/countries.json:/path/to/countries.json`
+`java -jar sparql-generate-jena.jar -qf path/to/query.rqg -c http://example.org/countries.json=path/to/countries.json`

 * Executing a query found in file query.rqg where query contains two URIs http://example.org/countries.json of a remote file countries.json and http://example.org/continents.json of a remote file continents.json and both files can be found locally.

-`java -jar sparql-generate-jena.jar -qf /path/to/query.rqg -c http://example.org/countries.json:/path/to/countries.json;http://example.org/continents.json:/path/to/continents.json`
+`java -jar sparql-generate-jena.jar -qf path/to/query.rqg -c http://example.org/countries.json=path/to/countries.json;http://example.org/continents.json=path/to/continents.json`

-* Executing a query where the message is completely externalized from the query `java -jar sparql-generate-jena.jar -qf /path/to/query.rqg -m /path/to/message`

 * Executing a query found in file query.rqg and returns the output in RDF/XML

-`java -jar sparql-generate-jena.jar -qf /path/to/query.rqg -f RDFXML`
+`java -jar sparql-generate-jena.jar -qf path/to/query.rqg -f RDFXML`